Cutie and the Boxer: Synopsis

 The film is about the difficult 40-year relationship between Ushio and Noriko Shinohara, a Japanese-born husband and wife who are both artists who live in Brooklyn, New York.
 Ushio Shinohara is a small player in the contemporary art world, known for painting with a pair of paint-soaked boxing gloves and his oversized motorcycle sculptures made of cardboard.

 Their family has struggled financially for many years.
 Noriko, who is more than 20 years younger than Ushio, set aside her own art career to raise their son Alex and serve as Ushio's unpaid assistant, receptionist and chef.
-Noriko has also worked on her own art, a character she created named Cutie.
+Noriko has also worked on her art, a character she created named Cutie.
 Cutie's story is told in a comic-book narrative, where she comes to New York and falls for a broke older artist named Bullie.
 By the end of the movie, Ushio has begun to recognize that he's not the only artist in the family and they hold a joint art opening at a SoHo gallery.

 Reception

 Critical response

-Cutie and the Boxer has an approval rating of 95% on review aggregator website Rotten Tomatoes, based on 74 reviews, and an average rating of 7.74/10.The website's critical consensus states, "A beautifully-made documentary that explores the challenges and richness of both marriage and art through the lens of a fascinating and complex couple".
+Cutie and the Boxer has an approval rating of 95% on the review aggregator website Rotten Tomatoes, based on 74 reviews, and an average rating of 7.74/10.The website's critical consensus states, "A beautifully-made documentary that explores the challenges and richness of both marriage and art through the lens of a fascinating and complex couple".
 It also has a score of 83 out of 100 on Metacritic, based on 25 critics, indicating "universal acclaim".